 Higher is better.

 It measures of how current the data is.
-This is accomplished by averaging the year of data collection dates for each indicator.
-All scores are ZERO in this edition.
+This is accomplished by counting the number of indicators what are up to date.
 Higher is better.

 Formulas are further refined in city spreadsheet details

 Click scoreboard then click a city name then click download: Detail Spreadsheet

 Travel to Work by